US consumer confidence rises to 18-year high in September

-WASHINGTON (AP) — U.S. consumer confidence shot up to an 18-year high in September.
+WASHINGTON (AP) — U.S. consumer confidence shot up to an 18-year high in September — good news for retailers as the holiday shopping season approaches.

-The Conference Board, a business research organization, says its consumer confidence index climbed to 138.4 in September from 134.7 in August.
+The Conference Board, a business research organization, said Tuesday that its consumer confidence index climbed to 138.4 in September from 134.7 in August.
 This month’s reading was the highest since September 2000.

 The index measures consumers’ assessment of current economic conditions and their outlook for the next six months.
 Both improved in September.